PiotrWalczak2001/RustyWorkflow/README.md

 ## How to use

-Below is a process example showing what one ecommerce workflow might look like and how it can be implemented using flowR.
+Below is a process example showing what one ecommerce workflow might look like and how it can be implemented using FlowR.

 ![example of a process showing what an ecommerce workflow looks like](https://github.com/PiotrWalczak2001/FlowR/blob/main/assets/ecommerce_flow_1.png)